monikma/monikma.github.io/_posts/2016-05-28-java-8-oca-1z0-808-exam-checklist.md

 - must start with a letter (Unicode) or `_` or `$`
 - cannot start with a number
 - can contain letters, numbers, `_` and `$`
-- cannot be same as reserved keyword
+- cannot be same as reserved keyword (if it's different letter case then it's fine though)
 </div>

 - when will you get compilation error on uninitialized variable and when not